quicwg/base-drafts/draft-ietf-quic-transport.md

 packet type.
 Type-specific semantics for this version are described in the following sections.

-End of the Payload field (which is also the end of the long header packet) is determined by the value of the Payload Length field.
+The end of the Payload field (which is also the end of the long header packet) is determined by the value of the Payload Length field.
 Senders can sometimes coalesce multiple packets into one UDP datagram.
 See {{packet-coalesce}} for more details.